xdividr/dreamcloud-docs/source/dreamcompute/tutorials/load-balancing-with-haproxy.rst

 .. figure:: images/HAProxy_SSH1.fw.png

-4. SSH into your instance via its IPv4 address (the default user is dhc-user, you can't login as root).
+4. SSH into your instance via its IPv4 address (the default user is ubuntu, you can't login as root).

 Now, we’re ready to get HAProxy installed and configured.